Liquid carbon dioxide

 Liquid carbon dioxide is the liquid form of carbon dioxide (CO_{2}).
 At normal atmospheric pressure, carbon dioxide can only exist as a gas or solid, and is ordinarily found as a trace gas in Earth's atmosphere.
 Its liquid state can exist at pressures above 5.1 atm, between the temperatures of its triple point, -56.6 °C and its critical point, 31.1 °C. Solid CO_{2}, known as dry ice, occurs at low temperatures, and has commercial applications.
 Dry ice sublimes above -78.5 C at atmospheric pressure—that is, it transitions directly from solid to gas without an intermediate liquid stage.
-The uses and applications of liquid carbon dioxide include decaffeinating coffee, extracting virgin olive oil from olive paste, in fire extinguishers, and as a coolant.
+The uses and applications of liquid carbon dioxide include extracting virgin olive oil from olive paste, in fire extinguishers, and as a coolant.
+With supercritical carbon dioxide, liquid carbon dioxide is used for decaffeinating coffee.